 Redirect any sprinklers that are spraying directly onto your condenser.
 While it may seem like your sprinklers are helping to keep the equipment clean, the water's mineral content can build up on your condenser coil over time and cause it to disperse heat less efficiently.

-For reliable AC repairs and installations in Richardson, Plano, Garland & the Dallas-Fort Worth Metro Area, you can count on Rescue Air Heating and Cooling: (972) 201-3253.
+For reliable AC repairs and installations in Richardson, Plano, Garland & the Dallas-Fort Worth Metro Area, you can count on Rescue Air and Plumbing: (972) 201-3253.

 Emergency & Same Day Services Available